ByPaco10/MCSR-Performance/README.md

 Cooler: Stock Cooler (Ryzen 5) Thermalright Peerless Assassin 120 (Ryzen 7 or 9)

-Feel free to open issues about new parts!
+Feel free to open PR about new parts and issues about problematic old ones!

 ### Intel Config: